Good Humor: 1920s: Burt Family and Midland Food

 During this period, Frank Epperson started marketing frozen ice on a stick and formed the Popsicle Corporation.
 Six months after Popsicle received its patent in August 1924, Good Humor sued Popsicle Corporation, and by October 1925 the parties settled out of court.
 Popsicle agreed to pay Good Humor a licence fee to manufacture what was called frozen suckers from ice and sherbet products.
 Good Humor reserved the right to manufacture these products from ice cream, frozen custard, and the like.

 Harry Burt died in 1926, and two years later his widow sold her interest to the Midland Food Products Company, owned by a group of Cleveland businessmen.
-They changed the company's name to the Good Humor Corporation of America and started selling franchises with a $100 down payment.
+Midland Food changed the company's name to the Good Humor Corporation of America and started selling franchises with a $100 down payment.
 Cora Burt retained the license agreement with Popsicle.
 Thomas J. Brimer (1900–1978) purchased the Good Humor franchise for the Detroit territory and by 1929 opened his second plant in Chicago.
 The mob demanded $5,000 protection money and destroyed part of the Chicago fleet when Brimer refused.
 The resulting publicity helped put Good Humor on the map.

-1930–1961
+1930–1961: Meehan Family

 Brimer's father-in-law was a friend of Michael J. Meehan (1891–1948), a controversial New York stock speculator who made a small investment in Brimer's operation.
 When Brimer paid a 25% dividend in 1929, Meehan financed the acquisition of 75% of Good Humor of America for $500,000.
 Meehan's wife, Elizabeth Higgins Meehan, was the registered owner of the stock along with Mrs. John J. Raskob, the wife of another New York stock speculator.

 The Meehan family's Good Humor Corporation of America operated in New York, Connecticut, New Jersey, Detroit, and Chicago.
 There were also three major franchises: Good Humor of Baltimore/Washington (operated by the Brimer family), Burt's Good Humor (operated by Harry Burt Jr. in Tulsa, Oklahoma), and Good Humor of California.
 In addition, distributors served Cleveland, Philadelphia, Albany, Dallas and Miami.
 In 1931, Good Humor reported a net profit of $452,105, almost as much as Meehan paid for the company.

 Good Humor was successful because it provided customers an inexpensive diversion during the Depression.
 In addition to trucks, the company used push carts, bicycles, shoulder boxes, and even a boat.
 At most branches, the season was six months, April through September.
 Jobs were scarce and Good Humor found all the employees it could use, despite an 80-hour work week and near-military discipline.
 Women were not hired as vendors until 1967.
 A vendor could be fired for not smartly saluting a customer or saying "Good Humor Ice Cream" instead of the proper "Ice Cream Good Humor" as the company regarded the "Good Humor" itself as a noun with "ice cream" being descriptive.